-Figure 3.2.3-3 - Test setup for DL/UL coverage limited throughput
+Figure 3.2.3-3 - Test setup for DL/UL coverage limited throughput a.
+Within beam-grid in LOS (open area).

 The overall set-up should be only one UE in the cell under test, positioned in the coverage limited cell edge location.
 No other UEs should be placed in the surrounding cells.
 The UE should be placed in different positions with respect to expected beam forming gain: